smdas205/ecommerce-data-pipeline/README.md

 Phase 4:
 Transferred the anaytical .csv tables to Hive, created Hive database 'ecommerce' where previous .csv files were turned into external tables.
 Also performed some queries to check for proper Hadoop - Hive integration.

+Changes as of 07-Sept-2025:
+Added new columns to product_count table to better reflect real life situations.
+Removed one column(product_user_impressions) because of irrelevancy.